AlexMyddleware/p8-todo-from-scratch/README.md

     Login, Register, Reset Password functionalities.
     Email verification system.
     Role-based access: Standard users (ROLE_USER) and Administrators (ROLE_ADMIN).
-Ttask management:
+Task management:
     Each task is linked to a user.
-    Only the creator of a task or an administrator can delete a task.
+    Only the creator of a task delete a task.
-    Tasks without an explicit creator are linked to an "anonymous" user.
+    Tasks without an explicit creator can linked to an "anonymous" user via the command :anonymous-tasks.
+    Only a verified user can access the tasks.
 Admin features:
     User management: Create, Switch between admin and regular user, delete users.
     Only administrators (ROLE_ADMIN) can manage users.